-All identified hazards MUST be reported to your Committee of Management/Site Manager/Work Coordinator.
-This must be done by completing the Hazard and Incident Report Form.
+All identified hazards MUST be reported to your Committee of Management/ WHS Officer/ Property Officer/ Work Coordinator.
+This must be done by completing the Hazard and Incident Report Form, which can be found on the PCQ website - Work Health & Safety Resources at The Presbyterian Church of Queensland.